lcfyi/jssh/README.md

 Output will be in `dist/`.
 Build runs the tests and packs it if successful.
 If you want to just pack, you can run `npm run pack`.

+You can also take the output of this file and instantiate it in any page; just make sure you have a `#terminal` div (unless you rename it in `index.js`).

 # Tests

 Tests are in `tests/` using Jest.
 You can run them with `npm run test`.